 Simple: Look for air purifiers with the maximum smoke CADR rating.
 This is all that’s needed; always look for the sheer power of high smoke CADR rating.

 You won’t find a CADR rating for all air purifiers.
-Producers need to voluntarily ask AHAM to measure and certify the rating; those air purifier brands who know they will score high CADR rating, will usually opt-in.
-This also gives you the assurance that the rating is valid.
+Producers need to ask AHAM to measure and certify the rating voluntarily; those air purifier brands who know they will score high CADR rating, will usually opt-in.
+This also assures you that the rating is valid.

-In the comparison of smoke air cleaners above, you will find air purifiers primarily ranked based on the smoke CADR rating.
+In comparing smoke air cleaners above, you will find air purifiers primarily ranked based on the smoke CADR rating.
 Further on, you will find individual reviews of each purifier (check them out before buying one, or three for 3 rooms).

 These are the primary specifications when choosing the best air purifiers for smoke.
 Let’s look at some secondary specifications: